-All our fees and application deadlines are published on our website prior to the start of each examination series.
+All our fees and application deadlines are published on our WJEC and Eduqas websites prior to the start of each examination series.

 The JCQ Post Results guide is available here.
 WJEC follows the same JCQ procedures in January as for the June and November series.